artsandmetaphysics/goodlifeodyssey/_essays/why-does-hell-exist.md

 ---
 Hell, as described by Dante in *The Divine Comedy*, is filled with people being tortured forever by demons.
 Why does God allow the demons to torture people forever?

 Hell, as described by C. S. Lewis in *The Great Divorce*, is filled with people who decided not to be with God.
-Why does God allow the non-believers to continue existing?
-Why must they exist forever, miserable in their eternal separateness from Him?
+Why does God allow the non-believers to continue existing, forever miserable in their separateness from Him?
 After a person chooses Hell, God could erase them from existence.
 Why doesn't he?